 If you will soon be graduating the ISSO congratulates you on your accomplishment!
 Read the following potential immigration options and information to help you transition from student status to alumni.

 Ask Yourself: Am I eligible to graduate from the program on my I-20 / DS-2019?

 - If yes, STOP!
-You must apply for graduation, or report program completion to the ISSO prior to Census Day of that term.
+You must apply for graduation or report program completion to the ISSO prior to Census Day of that term.
 If you have questions, contact an advisor.

 - If you are unsure, continue on to question 2.

 Ask Yourself: Have I completed all the courses required to earn a particular degree from UT Dallas?

 An F-1 or J-1 student in any of these situations has completed their program for immigration purposes, and MUST shorten their I-20/ DS-2019 program end date to that semester:

 - For most bachelor’s degree candidates, the completion date is determined by the date when you complete all the courses required for your degree program and are eligible to graduate.